 After graduation, it is recommended that nurse practitioners complete a postgraduate nurse practitioner residency to further develop their practice skills.
-Samford’s 12-month primary care nurse practitioner residency program will build on the nurse practitioner educational program by further developing the clinical and professional confidence necessary for efficient, effective and productive clinical practice.
+Samford’s paid 12-month primary care nurse practitioner residency program will build on the family nurse practitioner educational program by further developing the clinical and professional confidence necessary for efficient, effective and productive clinical practice.

 The residency will develop participants into essential members of the interprofessional health care team by exposing them to high-quality, patient-centered care in primary care community-based settings.